Training Outcomes Within Your Budget!

 The roots of Psychology can be traced back to ancient civilisations, where early thinkers explored the mysteries of the human mind and behaviour.
 In ancient Egypt, the concept of the soul and its influence on mental health was significant, with healers attributing mental disorders to supernatural forces and treating them through rituals and spiritual practices.
 Meanwhile, in ancient Greece, philosophers like Socrates, Plato, and Aristotle laid the groundwork for Western psychological thought, emphasising self-examination, the tripartite soul, and empirical observation.

 In ancient China, Confucius and Laozi contributed to the understanding of human nature and behaviour through their philosophical teachings.
 Confucianism emphasised social relationships and moral development, while Daoism explored the balance between mind and body.
-These ancient foundations provided initial frameworks for understanding the complexities of the human mind, influencing subsequent developments in the field and shaping the diverse perspectives seen today.
+These early ideas laid the groundwork for the Features of Science Psychology, offering initial frameworks for understanding the complexities of the human mind.
+Their influence helped shape subsequent developments in the field and contributed to the diverse perspectives seen today.

 Here is a list of checkpoints in the history of Modern Psychology, discussed in detail: